2019 Soeratin Cup: Under-15

-The national round of Soeratin Cup U-15 held in Blitar Regency.
+The national round of Soeratin Cup U15 held in Blitar Regency.
 Matches were held in Gelora Supriyadi Stadium and Gelora Bumi Penataran Stadium.
 Twenty-one teams from each provincial association was planned to compete.
 But before the tournament start, three teams withdrew, leaving only 18 teams competed.
 The round began on 27 January 2019 and finished with a final on 7 February 2019.

 Askot Bandung from West Java were the defending champions, but they could not defend their title because they did not qualify for the national round.

-SSB All Star Rahuning U15s from North Sumatra won the title, defeating Persis U15s 2–1 after extra time.
+SSB All Star Rahuning U15 from North Sumatra won the title, defeating Persis U15 2–1 after extra time.